EBSA and School Refusal: A SENCO's Complete Guide

 On attendance coding: EBSA absences should be coded as illness (code I) where a medical or psychological basis has been established.
 Where the basis is not yet clear, use code O (other authorised).
 Do not use unauthorised absence codes as a pressure mechanism in EBSA cases where the emotional basis is documented.
 The 2024 School Attendance (Learner Registration) Regulations updated coding requirements and SENCOs should review their LA's guidance on this.

-Reduced timetables sit in a legally ambiguous position.
-They are not formally provided for in legislation, but they are widely used and referenced in DfE and LA guidance as a time-limited, transitional measure.
-The DfE expectation is that reduced timetables are temporary (most LA guidance suggests a maximum of eight weeks), time-limited, documented, agreed with parents, and accompanied by a plan for reintegration to full timetable.
-If a reduced timetable extends beyond eight weeks without review, the LA's Section 19 duty may have been triggered.
+Reduced timetables sit in a legally unclear position.
+They are not formally set out in legislation, but schools use them widely, and DfE and LA guidance refer to them as a time-limited, transitional measure.
+The DfE expects reduced timetables to be temporary, documented, agreed with parents, and linked to a plan for reintegration to a full timetable; most LA guidance suggests a maximum of eight weeks.
+If a reduced timetable goes beyond eight weeks without review, the LA's Section 19 duty may have been triggered.

 SENCOs often ask at what point EBSA warrants an EHCP needs assessment request.
 The answer is not defined by a specific absence threshold.
 It is defined by the question of whether the learner's needs can be met through SEN support alone.